-The Frigidaire cooktop can boil water 50% faster than most electric or gas cooktops.
-It’s an excellent option for people who want to save time and energy when they cook.
+The Frigidaire induction cooktop can boil water 50% faster than most electric or gas cooktops.
+It’s an excellent model for people who want to save time and energy when they cook.

-A prominent feature that we enjoy from this model is the True Temperature Melt & Hold feature.
-If you want food with a creamy and melted texture, try using this feature.
-It keeps a slow yet consistent heat for melting ingredients or sauces and keeps it from scorching or burning with its advanced induction.
-It’s best suited for creamy macaroni and cheese, melting chocolate, and searing meat.
+Another of the many prominent features that we enjoy from this model is the True Temperature Melt & Hold Technology.
+If you want to prep food with a creamy and melted texture, try using this feature.
+With its advanced induction, it heats food slowly and keeps it at a consistent heat setting that is perfect for melting ingredients or sauces while keeping it from scorching or burning

-We also enjoy this model because of its immediate temperature responses.
+We also enjoy this induction model because of its immediate responses.
 You can change boiling water to a simmer in an instant with little trouble.
-By having strong temperature adjustment responses, you can enhance your kitchen’s performance and save time preparing your meals.
+By having quick temperature adjustment responses, you can enhance your kitchen’s performance and save time when preparing those dishes.

-- LED digital touch control panel for easy cooking adjustments.
+- Equipped with an LED digital touch control panel for easy cooking adjustments.